Did you hear the news?

 Instagram has brought out a brand new video on demand service, and people are going crazy about it.

 IGTV is the first major competitor to YouTube we’ve seen in a long time.
 And, it’s shaken up the world of content creation as we know it.

-But what does IGTV mean for you and your online business?
+But what does IGTV mean for you and your online business and Instagram monetization efforts?
 Is it going to play a role, or is it just another social media fad you can ignore?

 Here’s What You’ll Learn

 Use the table of contents below to navigate through this post: